DontBeAPadavan/add_trackers/README.md

 # Get more trackers

-See no peers for some torrent?
-Add more trackers from torrentz.eu.
+See no peers for some torrent(s)?
+Add more tracker(s) from torrentz.eu.

 ## Installation